orsonteodoro/gcf2/profiles/gaming/README.md

 * [2] The userspace version is in camelcase.
 The Linux kernel support is in all caps.
       The kernel support of UBSAN uses less than half of the userspace version.
 * [3] Only fully mitigated in arm64.
 Non arm64 are vulnerable to this class of vulnerability.
+* [4] Only fully mitigated in arm64.
+The other implementations do partial mitigation.

+Arm64 based smartphones has better security currently.

 ## Performance consistency and the mutual exclusitivity of security and performance